stevebillings/wanderbot/README.md

 The robot uses a Virtual Force Field (VFF) algorithm to navigate.
 The VFF algorithm enables it to navigate around most obstacles, but does not prevent it from getting stuck in corners.

+### ROS dependency

+The only source file with ROS (ROS 2) dependencies is the main module wanderbot_node.cpp.
+It is a ROS node that:

+* Subscribes / listens to LaserScan messages for Lidar input data.
+* Publishes Twist messages to move the robot.

 ## The robot

 The robot is simulated (I used gazebo).
 It provides lidar readings by publishing sensor_msgs::msg::LaserScan messages, and accepts motion control commands by listening for geometry_msgs::msg::Twist messages.

 ## To build

-colcon build --symlink-install
+* colcon build --symlink-install

 ## To run

-One way to run the robot in the Gazebo simulator:
+To run the robot in the Gazebo simulator on a gazebo world that emphasizes the behavior of the VFF navigation algorithm:

 * In one window: ./scripts/start.sh
 * In another window: source install/setup.bash && ros2 run wanderbot wanderbot